-- Press MENU/EXIT and then press ◀/▶ until the PICTURE: Advanced menu is highlighted. - 2.
-Press ▼ to highlight Color Space Conversion and press ◀/▶ to select the setting.
+- Press MENU/EXIT and then press ◀/▶ until the PICTURE: Advanced menu is highlighted. - Press ▼ to highlight Color Space Conversion and press ◀/▶ to select the setting. - This function is only available when the HDMI input jack is in use.

 Adjusting the projected image